mhtsbt/hc2ha/README.md

 # hc2ha
 Niko Home Control 2 Home Assistant

 This is an MQTT-bridge which allows your Miko Home Control HobbyAPI devices to talk with Home Assistant.
 This is still a very early version, and still very work-in-progress.
-At the moment it currently only supports lights, and has only been tested on the Niko HC Hub.
+At the moment it currently supports lights and virtual outputs.
+You can use this application in order to control your lights and virtual outputs in Home Assistant.
+The project has been tested on the Niko HC Hub.

 ## Install
 Usage through Docker is recommended: